jina-ai/jina/docs/fundamentals/executor/executor-quiz-source.md

 > [`@requests`](https://docs.jina.ai/fundamentals/executor/executor-api/#method-decorator) defines when a function will be invoked in the Flow.
 It has a keyword `on=` to define the endpoint.

-### 3. What **should** an Executor method return?
+### 3. What things **could** an Executor method return?

-- Nothing.
+- Nothing. --correct-answer--
 - It should yield the processed `Document`.
-- It should return the processed `DocumentArray`.
+- It should return the processed `DocumentArray`. --correct-answer--
 - Whatever you like.

 > Methods decorated with `@request` can [return `Optional[DocumentArray]`](https://docs.jina.ai/fundamentals/executor/executor-api/#method-returns).
 The return is optional. **All changes happen in-place**.

 ### 4. Can you use an Executor outside of a Flow?

-- Yes, just like an ordinary Python object
+- Yes, just like an ordinary Python object --correct-answer--
 - Yes, but you need to use `jina.executor.load_executor` function
 - No